This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

-Completed between 1647 and 1652, The Ecstasy of Saint Teresa is a testament to Bernini’s extraordinary skill and craftsmanship, and it stands as one of the crowning achievements of the High Roman Baroque era.
+Finished between 1647 and 1652, The Ecstasy of Saint Teresa showcases Bernini’s incredible talent.
+It is a highlight of the High Roman Baroque era.

-The chapel had previously housed an image of ‘St. Paul was in Ecstasy before the arrival of Bernini’s masterpiece.
+The chapel was once home to an image of ‘St. Paul was in Ecstasy before Bernini’s masterpiece.

 Key Takeaways: